 - Are there specific things I want to talk to this person/people about such as what our expectations might be, what sexual activities we want to explore, our sexual histories, safe words, how to gather consent, etc..

-- What can I do to ensure that the sexual exploration is consensual (link to consent info)?
+- What can I do to ensure that sexual exploration is consensual?
+(What is consent?
+Find out here!)

 Sometimes, people go through these questions and realized they aren’t ready.
 That is absolutely okay.
 Only you can determine when you are ready to have sex, no one else.

 It’s also really important to consider if you are the partner of someone who is not ready to have sex that it is okay for them to say no. Your role as a supportive partner is to accept that no, without shaming or guilting your partner.
 It’s just as important to learn how to take a no as it is to be the one saying no.

 How do people know what they like sexually?